caseconsulting/app-website/README.md

 See example [markdown syntax](https://markdown-it.github.io/)

-## Pre-deployment
+## Pre-deployment Preview

 Netlify automatically builds deploy previews for all pull requests.
-Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls.
+Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls, after pushing the branch to origin by rebasing.
 The list of deployments and previews can be viewed by clicking the Netlify icons above.
 Note it may take a short time for Netlify to build and deployments cannot be deleted.

 ## Deployment